Where Will Postgraduate Study in Law Lead You?

 Research Period 2: 1 March and Research Period 3: 1 July

-Master of Criminology researchers perform original research in an area of criminal law, justice and criminology under the supervision of a member of the University of Sydney Law School who is an expert in the subject matter.
+Master of Laws researchers perform original research in an area of law or regulation involving legal or interdisciplinary methodologies under the supervision of a member of the University of Sydney Law School who is an expert in the subject matter.

 Learn more about Sydney Law School research

 The Master of Laws (Research) is awarded on the basis of a supervised thesis of a maximum 50,000 words.
 The thesis must make a substantial contribution to the knowledge of the subject concerned.
 Students are also required to complete the compulsory research-support coursework unit, LAWS6077 Legal Research 1 within the first 12 months of their candidature.

 In 2021, the University is introducing a new coursework curriculum to support research success.
 Masters students will complete 6 credit points of coursework and be able to choose from a pool of 270+ units from any faculty.
 The pool comprises a range of development opportunities that include specialist analytical methods, professional development units, and discipline-specific subjects relevant for research students.
 Refer to the Interdisciplinary Studies handbook

 There is no separate tuition fee cost for the coursework units of study you will undertake, it is part of the tuition fee for the course.

 See the 'Your Fee' section for fee information.
 Additional non-tuition course costs vary depending on the units of study.

 You will be able to see and enrol in any of the units available, subject to capacity restraints and your own background.
 Note that your faculty may elect to make certain units compulsory for a given degree.

 Expression of Interest (Optional)

 While you are not required to submit an Expression of Interest before applying, Sydney Law School recommends that you do so before submitting a formal application, especially if: